 Of course, nobody wants to hear about this while they're actually on the raft.
 No way.
-It's only for those who are looking back in hindsight.
-Tons of hindsight.
+This thought is welcomed only by those who are looking back in hindsight.

 For those of you who are still in the thick of it: maybe you break a few emergency swear vials along the way.
 So what?
 Not every moment under duress needs be your finest.
 Not every manner will be fit for tea with the queen.